Education Research Current About VU Amsterdam NL

 Dynamic teaching methods

 In this programme, we use various teaching methods such as lectures, practicals, workgroups, seminars and directed self-guided learning.
 We also apply blended learning by combining on-site and online teaching.
 This makes the programme and your learning dynamic.
-The different formats enhance your theoretical knowledge and research skills, and integrate those within the context of practical problems related to physiotherapy.
+The different formats enhance your theoretical knowledge and research skills, and integrate those within the context of clinical problems related to physiotherapy.

 Programme credits